Davis ministry

-The Davis ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from March 1, 1971, to February 8, 1985.
-It was the longest-lived ministry of Ontario in the 20th century.
+The Davis ministry was the cabinet (formally the Executive Council of Ontario) that led the provincial government of Ontario, Canada from March 1, 1971, to February 8, 1985.
+Led by the 18th Premier of Ontario, Bill Davis and made up of members of the Progressive Conservative Party of Ontario (PC), its fourteen years long tenure was the longest in the 20th century, and second longest serving ministry of Ontario of all time, second only the Mowat ministry's twenty four years in the late nineteenth century.

-It was led by the 18th Premier of Ontario, Bill Davis.
-The ministry was made up of members of the Progressive Conservative Party of Ontario, which commanded at first a majority, and then a minority, before returning at last to majority status in the Legislative Assembly of Ontario.